flexsant/liri-node-app/README.md

 <img src="unit4gamescreenshot.png" alt="screenshot">

 ## Technologies Used
+- AXIOS -
+- Bands in Town API -
+- CSS - styles html elements on page
 - HTML - used to create elements on the DOM
-- CSS - styles html elements on page
+- Git - version control system to track changes to source code
+- GitHub - hosts repository that can be deployed to GitHub Pages
 - Javascript - allows dynamic interaction between user and computer data entry
 - JQuery - a javascript library that allows for simple yet more diverse and less verbos.
-- Git - version control system to track changes to source code
-- GitHub - hosts repository that can be deployed to GitHub Pages
+- Moment -
+- NODE.js -
+- OMDB API -
+- Spotify API -

 ## Summary
-This application allows the user to play a matching number game with a computer generated random number.
-The user chooses from four poisons with different values only seen once it is clicked and the corresponding number is displayed.
-If the user matches the computer's chosen random number then their win will be tallied.
-Just as if the user doesn't match the computer generated number then a loss will be tallied.
-Each new game win or loss with regenarate a computer generated random number and a new random value for each poison.

 ## Code Snippet
 ``````Javascript Spotify